ehazlett/shipyard/readme.md

 ## UI
 The Shipyard UI is a web interface to the Shipyard cluster.
 It uses the Shipyard API for all interaction.
 It is an AngularJS app that is served via the Controller.

+# License
+Shipyard is licensed under the Apache License, Version 2.0.
+See LICENSE for full license text.